Energy drink: Spain

+Sweden

+The sale of energy drinks to those under 15 is not allowed, and some energy drink products are restricted to pharmacies.

 Russia

 In November 2012, President Ramzan Kadyrov of Chechnya (Russian Federation) ordered his government to develop a bill banning the sale of energy drinks, arguing that as a form of "intoxicating drug", such drinks were "unacceptable in a Muslim society".
 Kadyrov cited reports of one death and 530 hospital admissions in 2012 due to "poisoning" from the consumption of such drinks.
 A similar view was expressed by Gennady Onishchenko, Chief Sanitary Inspector of Russia.

 United Kingdom

+In 2001, the UK Committee on Toxicity investigated Red Bull, finding it safe but issuing a warning against its consumption by children and pregnant women.

-In 2009, a school in Hove, England requested that local shops refrain from selling energy drinks to students.
-Headteacher Falklanda Sanders added that "This was a preventative measure, as all research shows that consuming high-energy drinks can have a detrimental impact on the ability of young people to concentrate in class."
+In 2009, a school in Hove, England, requested that local shops refrain from selling energy drinks to students.
+Headteacher Malvina Sanders added that "This was a preventative measure, as all research shows that consuming high-energy drinks can have a detrimental impact on the ability of young people to concentrate in class."
 The school negotiated for their local branch of the Tesco supermarket to display posters asking students not to purchase the products.
 Similar measures were taken by a school in Oxted, England, which banned students from consuming drinks and sent letters to parents.

 While not yet age-restricted by legislation, all major UK supermarkets have agreed to voluntarily stop the sale of energy drinks to under-16s.
 The UK government plans to end the sale of energy drinks to under-16s in the future.

+In January 2018, many UK supermarkets banned the sale of energy drinks containing more than 150 mg of caffeine per liter to people under 16 years old; this was followed by the UK government announcing that it planned to ban all sales of energy drinks to minors in 2019.
+However, in 2022 such plans were reported to have been scrapped by Health Secretary Sajid Javid.

+In September 2025, it was reported that England is planning to ban under-16s from buying energy drinks.